 No matter where you serve or live, free and confidential help is available.

 In the United States, call 911 if you are in an emergency.

 For those outside the United States, call your local emergency number.

 Information and support for service members and their families.
 About the Call Center.

-Combat stress, also known as battle fatigue, is a common response to the mental and emotional strain when confronted with dangerous and traumatic situations.
+Combat stress, also known as battle fatigue, is a common response to the mental and emotional strain that can result from dangerous and traumatic experiences.
 It is a natural reaction to the wear and tear of the body and mind after extended and demanding operations.

 Recognizing combat stress and stress symptoms

 It can be difficult to detect combat stress because the symptoms include a range of physical, behavioral and emotional signs.
 However, there are some key symptoms, which include: